search

 • Allegheny Instruments Inc.

 GeoVISION borehole video camera systems.
 Portable systems and small-diameter cameras to inspect water wells and boreholes, with interchangeable cameras including joystick-controlled Motorized Pan and Tilt, Dual Scan Micro camera, and our 3/4-inch diameter Nano camera.
-Manual and electric winches to 2,000 feet.
+2000 feet maximum.
 Made in the USA since 1989.

 ×